 Advanced acne problems may require more than over-the-counter solutions, with prescription acne medication becoming a necessity.

 Over-the-Counter Acne Treatments Some common over-the-counter spot acne treatments include active ingredients such as benzoyl peroxide or sulfur, which are anti-inflammatory agents that reduce swelling and dry out pimples.
 Other skin-care products that can be purchased online or in stores to treat acne include alpha hydroxy acids like glycolic acid or beta hydroxy acids such as salicylic acid.
 The acids work to unclog pores and dry whitehead pimples.
 Tea tree oil, meanwhile, is often included as an ingredient in acne products for its antimicrobial and antiseptic properties.

-Prescription Acne Medications There are a number of prescription medications designed to combat acne.
-Vitamin A-derived medications work to stop hair follicles from becoming blocked, and include active ingredients such as tretinoin, adapalene, and tazarotene.
+Prescription Acne Medications There are several prescription medications designed to combat acne.
+Vitamin A-derived medications work to stop hair follicles from becoming blocked and include active ingredients such as tretinoin, adapalene, and tazarotene.

 Prescription acne treatments are also at times used in conjunction with topical antibiotics to increase the effectiveness of the fight against acne.
 Such combination treatments may include benzoyl peroxide and are formulated in a manner that allows the user to not experience resistance to the antibiotics.

 Gels containing Dapsone might also be prescribed in topical form for more severe acne.
 Dapsone is sold under the brand name Aczone, and helps to inhibit bacteria growth while lessening inflammation.